 Try one of the other verification methods and get in touch with your hosting service.

 Q: I'm using a hosting service for my site that uses frames / "masked redirects" / "masked forwarding."
 How can I verify my site?

 A: The meta tags or the HTML file must be hosted directly with your domain name.
-Using a forwarding service that uses frames will generally not allow you to verify your site in Webmaster Tools.
+Using a forwarding service that uses frames will generally not allow you to verify your site in Search Console.
 Keep in mind that this kind of forwarding will also generally make crawling, indexing and ranking of your content using your domain name impossible.
 We recommend always hosting your content directly using your domain name.

 Q: How can I give someone else access to my Search Console account?

 A: Each person that needs to access data for your site should create their own Search Console account and verify that site in their own account.
 It's fine for a site to have multiple verification meta tags or HTML files; there should be one meta tag or file per account.
 You can also delegate ownership to others directly.